PyCQA/isort/README.md

 *   Tab
 *   A verbatim string with quotes around it.
 For example: "    " is equivalent to 4

+For the import styles that use parentheses, you can control whether or not to include a trailing comma after the last import with the include_trailing_comma option (defaults to false).

 Intelligently Balanced Multi-line Imports
 ======================